-WILMAPCO STAFF PARTICIPANT: David Gula, Principal Planner and Jake Thompson, Senior Transportation Planner

-The Newport Transportation Plan examined the impacts that new development in Newport, and in the surrounding area, will have on the Town, and identified multimodal improvements to the Town's transportation infrastructure to create a walkable, bikeable and transit-friendly town.
+WILMAPCO STAFF PARTICIPANT: David Gula, Principal Planner and Jake Thompson, Senior Transportation Planner area, will have on the Town, and identified multimodal improvements to the Town's transportation infrastructure to create a walkable, bikeable and transit-friendly town.
 The study area includes the Town of Newport and the surrounding area in unincorporated New Castle County.